-The student must have completed and submitted all necessary documentation required by the University, the School of Nursing, and all clinical agencies before entering the clinical area.
-If these requirements have not been met and documented by the day of clinical orientation, the student will receive a failure for clinical for the semester or he/she can withdraw without academic penalty and will not be allowed to re-enroll until the following semester.
+The student must have completed and submitted all necessary documentation required by the University, the School of Nursing, and all clinical agencies before registering for clinical courses.
 The following health data must be currently on file:

-- Health Form: Prior to entering the clinical area, the undergraduate student must have a health form (updated yearly) on file in the School of Nursing.
+- Health Form: Prior to registering for clinical courses, the undergraduate student must have a health form (updated yearly) on file in the School of Nursing.
 Graduate students must also have this form on file to register for classes. - 2.
 Basic Life Support (BLS) Certification: BLS is a requirement for all clinical nursing courses.
+The School of Nursing does not accept online courses.
 Certification must be updated every two years.
 This certification must be obtained through the American Heart Association.
 This certification must include one-rescuer and two-rescuer cardiopulmonary resuscitation (CPR) of adult, child, and infant.
 Evidence of a current card issued by the American Heart Association is required for the student's permanent file in the School of Nursing. - 3.
 Rubella immunity: Each student must submit evidence of rubella immunity. - 4.
 Varicella (Chicken Pox): Students who have not had the chicken pox must complete the two-step varicella vaccine prior to completing the first clinical course in order to progress to the second clinical nursing course.
 If a student refuses the vaccine, a waiver must be completed, signed, and a copy filed in the School of Nursing. - 5.
 Hepatitis B: The School of Nursing requires each student to take the Hepatitis B vaccine.
 Student Health Services offers the vaccine, or the student may consult a physician or local health department for the vaccination.
 If a student refuses the vaccination series, a waiver form must be completed, signed, and a copy filed in the nursing school. - 6.
 Mantoux Tuberculin Skin Test: The School of Nursing requires each student to have a Mantoux tuberculin skin test annually.
 Students who test positive must meet current CDC guidelines regarding annual chest x-rays.